-- The Scheme Administrator is responsible for facilitation of the process while safeguarding the integrity of the iSHARE Scheme; - The prospective iSHARE participant is responsible for implementing the guidelines set out in iSHARE, and for showing compliance with the relevant admission criteria.
+- The Scheme Owner is responsible for facilitation of the process while safeguarding the integrity of the iSHARE Scheme; - The prospective iSHARE participant is responsible for implementing the guidelines set out in iSHARE, and for showing compliance with the relevant admission criteria.

-- 1. A representative of the prospective iSHARE participant registers with a Scheme Administratorr and provides the Scheme Administrator with: - a.
+- 1. A representative of the prospective iSHARE participant registers with the Scheme Owner and provides the Scheme Owner with: - a.
 Primary contact details: name, role, e-mail. - b.
-Description of how they will be using iSHARE - c.
-A valid EORI number (or other nationally recognised chamber of commerce number which can be verified): - 2.
-The Scheme Administrator checks whether there are potential impediments that could block the completion of the admission process for the prospective iSHARE participant: - a.
+Description of how they will be using iSHARE

+- c.
+A valid EORI number (or other nationally recognised chamber of commerce number which can be verified); - 2.
+The Scheme Owner checks whether there are potential impediments that could block the completion of the admission process for the prospective iSHARE participant: - a.
 E.g. previous exclusions from the iSHARE Scheme in the recent past; - 3.
-The Scheme Administrator will facilitate testing and certification of the prospective iSHARE participant. - a.
-The Scheme Administrator may provide testing material and documentation on the Scheme test environment: certificates, keys, SDKs, etc.; - b.
+The Scheme Owner will facilitate testing and certification of the prospective iSHARE participant. - a.
+The Scheme Owner may provide testing material and documentation on the Scheme test environment: certificates, keys, SDKs, etc.; - b.
 For prospective Certified Parties this will include role-specific non-technical requirements. - 4.
-The prospective iSHARE participant formally requests admission to the iSHARE network to the Scheme Administrator by providing: - a.
+The prospective iSHARE participant formally requests admission to the iSHARE network to the Scheme Owner by providing: - a.
 An iSHARE accession agreement signed by an authorized representative of the prospective iSHARE participant; - b.
-The technical certificate that will be used for iSHARE; - c.
-Acceptable proof that the prospective participant's technical implementation adheres to iSHARE specifications: - d.
-For a prospective Certified Party: The level of assurance for which the prospective Certified Party wants to be certified, accompanied by a filled in Assessment Framework (and related evidence) to prove that the operational processes of the prospective Certified Party comply with the indicated level of assurance. - i.
-If desired, a standard NDA can be signed before providing the Assessment Framework and related evidence.
-Please request a signed NDA at info@ishareworks.org. - e.
+The certificate that you will use for iSHARE; - c.
+Acceptable proof that the prospective participant's technical implementation adheres to iSHARE specifications; - d.
 For prospective Certified Parties additional verification may be required. - 5.
-The Scheme Administrator verifies the acceptance of the prospective participant's admission request and its conformance with the admission criteria: - a.
-For prospective Adhering Parties the Scheme Administrator has 5 working days to verify the acceptance of the prospective participant's admission request and its conformance with the admission criteria; - b.
-For prospective Certified Parties the Scheme Administrator has 30 days to verify the acceptance of the prospective participant's admission request and its conformance with the admission criteria, but aims to respond and soon as possible; - 6.
-A legal representative of the Scheme Administrator (or Scheme Owner) signs the participant's iSHARE accession agreement, and communicates the verified acceptance to the new participant;

-7. The Scheme Administrator records the participant's status within the scheme in the iSHARE participant registry.
+The Scheme Owner has 5 working days to verify the acceptance of the prospective participant's admission request and its conformance with the admission criteria. - 6.
+A legal representative of the Scheme Owner signs the participant's iSHARE accession agreement, and communicates the verified acceptance to the new participant; - 7.
+The Scheme Owner records the participant's status within the scheme in the iSHARE participant registry.